substack/rsa-stream/readme.markdown

 `publicKey` should be a string or buffer with PEM key data or the openssh-style public keys typically found in ~/.ssh that begin with `/^ssh-rsa\b/`

+If more than `opts.limit` bytes are written, an error is thrown.
+The default number of bytes is 100, which you should only raise to maximally `n/8-11` for an `n`-bit RSA key.

 ## var dec = rsa.decrypt(privateKey, opts)